 Payers, providers, the U.S. government, and other entities have made initial investments in value-based reimbursement.
 And while these initial investments have, in some cases, made great strides in the march toward quality-based care, costs are still increasing, payers and providers are no closer to a trust-based relationship, and fee-for-service is still a large part of reimbursement.
-But there is hope as the Centers for Medicare and Medicaid’s innovation arm, CMMI, continues to roll out programs pushing value-based reimbursement, and some commercial plan leaders are making transformative partnerships a reality.
+But there is hope as the Center for Medicare and Medicaid Innovation (The Innovation Center) within CMS continues to roll out programs pushing value-based reimbursement, and some commercial plan leaders are making transformative partnerships a reality.

 In this eBook you’ll learn: